 KeyLab 49 MKII by Arturia Review

 With so many MIDI controllers on the market at the moment.
-Arturia is setting themselves apart from the competition with this launch of a new MIDI keyboard.
+Arturia is setting itself apart from the competition with the launch of a new MIDI keyboard.
 We are taking a look at the KeyLab 49 MKII Keyboard.
 Arturia did send a review copy with no strings attached.

 KeyLab MkII is a powerhouse especially designed for demanding professional producers, musicians, performers, and composers.

 - Robust, tour-ready aluminum chassis

 - Semi-weighted “Pro Feel” keybed, as found on the legendary MatrixBrute

 - Ten dedicated DAW Commands switches with magnetic overlays for popular programs

 - Control center with LCD screen and clickable wheel for fast browsing, editing, and saving